Menopause: How It Might Affect You

 Coping with hot flushes

-Hot flushes are thought to be the most common symptom experienced during the menopause, with an estimated three out of four women affected.
+Hot flushes are thought to be the most common symptom experienced during the menopause, with an estimated eight out of 10 women affected (iii).
 Thought to be caused by hormone changes that affect the body’s temperature control, they vary in frequency and severity from one woman to another, and can last anything from a few years to 10 years or more.

 Most women experience hot flushes as a feeling of intense heat that starts at the chest and rises up through the face, though they can also spread throughout the body.
 Your skin may flush visibly and you may also break into a sweat, especially during the night.
 Some women also experience palpitations when they have a hot flush.
-According to the NHS, some women have up to 20 flushes a day, while others have them just occasionally.
+According to experts from Harvard Medical School, some women have up to 20 flushes a day, while others have them just occasionally (v).

 And while they usually happen without warning, certain things such as drinking alcohol or coffee, eating spicy foods, stress and wearing warm clothing can trigger a hot flush.

 The most effective treatment for hot flushes is thought to be hormone replacement therapy (HRT).
 However, it’s important to weight up the pros and cons of taking HRT carefully, since there may be undesirable side effects of taking hormones in the long term.
-Though according to the NHS, while there are some risks associated with taking HRT, many women find it dramatically eases their menopause symptoms.
+According to the NHS, for instance, HRT isn’t advisable for some women, such as those who’ve had certain types of breast cancer or are at a high risk of getting breast cancer (vi).

 Meanwhile, there are some other things you can do to make hot flushes more manageable, including the following:•Wear several layers of light clothing made from natural fibres such as cotton or silk instead of one thick layer (you can remove some layers if you feel hot).